Hidden assets – Locating all of a deceased’s assets

 If you are the executor of an estate and you believe or have suspicions that the deceased may have owned assets that you are unable to easily find evidence for, there are some actions you can take to ensure you have the correct information before applying for probate or distributing their estate.

 The first step that you should take is to search their residence for paperwork.
 They may have kept letters or statements from financial institutions were they have or had accounts or assets.
 Looking through all the paperwork can be painstaking work but could reveal assets you were completely unaware of.
 If you have access to statements for the deceased’s bank accounts you should look through to see if there were any regular payments coming in or out of their account.

 Once you have collected a list of institutions you have found evidence for you should contact each one informing them of the death and requesting information in relation to assets/accounts they may have or had with them.
 It is unlikely they will provide this information straightaway but they should be able to confirm or deny their existence after seeing the death certificate and will.
 If you suspect they may have assets with an institution you cannot find evidence for you can contact them with the death certificate and will and request confirmation of whether they held assets there.

 Another option would be to employ a professional to locate any lost, dormant or unknown assets.
 A professional search can locate a variety of assets, without the need of having to contact each institution individually.
 Undertaking a professional search can be used as evidence to show that sufficient effort was made to locate hidden assets.

-When using Final Duties full administration probate service, a professional asset search will be undertaken by one of the STEP qualified solicitors on our panel.
+When using Final Duties full administration probate service, a professional asset search will be undertaken by one of the qualified and regulated solicitors on our panel.
 This search will be provided by a specialist asset tracing company that is exclusively used by qualified and registered professionals.